What Does OPS Mean in Baseball?

 For this reason, a Cubs player’s statistics might look different from a Dodgers player, who might look different than a Cardinals player or a White Sox player.
 A player’s OPS with the “+” at the end of it seeks to even the playing field.
 OPS+ is significant during free agency because a player may benefit from primarily playing in a smaller ballpark where it is easier to hit home runs.

-Conclusion: What Does OPS Mean in Baseball / What is OPS in Baseball?
+Conclusion: What Does OPS Mean in Baseball?

 Conclusion What Does OPS Mean in Baseball